Ireland in June: Weather, Beach Fun and More!

 Where to go and what to do

-Traveling to Ireland in June means taking part in a variety of outdoor activities.
+Traveling to Ireland in June means participating in various outdoor activities.
 Enjoy the rugged coastline, slate-colored lakes, superb trails, and secret bays of Connemara.
-The area’s lush landscape offers many activities like hiking, fishing, and horseback riding, especially around the Twelve Bens mountain range.
+The lush landscape offers many activities like hiking, fishing, and horseback riding, especially around the Twelve Bens mountain range.
 Boyne Palace in County Meath is home to important historic sites, including the megalithic passage tombs of Newgrange, Dowth, and Knowth.
 Older than the Great Pyramids of Giza, these fascinating tombs should be a part of your June itinerary.

 Among the greatest road trips that you can do in June is the Ring of Kerry.
 Along the way, you will encounter incredible mountains, golden sand beaches, beautiful coastal views, and the UNESCO-listed monastic settlement in Skellig Michael.
 The Cliffs of Moher are not the only breathtaking series of cliffs in Ireland.
 Equally spectacular (but perhaps not as well-known) is Slieve League in Donegal, home to some of the highest sea cliffs in Europe.